mj221/MarineDAO/README.md

 # Melon DAO

-A Decentralised Authority Organisation for voting proposals with NFT memberships.
+A Decentralised Authority Organisation for making proposals and voting with the MelonDAO Governance Token ($MELON).
+Requires NFT memberships to access MelonDAO.